Stock futures trade cautiously ahead of key inflation report

 TECHNOLOGY FILLS THE GAP AS JOBS LAG GDP

 At the same time on Thursday, the Labor Department is out with its tally of new claims for unemployment benefits for last week.
 Expectations are for 370,000, down from a coronavirus pandemic low of 385,000 claims the prior week.
-Continuing claims, which track the total number of unemployed workers collecting benefits, are anticipated to drop by 169,000 to 3.602 million, tying the pandemic low in mid-May:
+Continuing claims, which track the total number of unemployed workers collecting benefits, are anticipated to drop by 169,000 to 3.602 million, tying the pandemic low in mid-May.

 |Ticker